MarioGuCBMR/MR_smoking_abdominal_adiposity/README.md

 WCadjBMI GWAS summary statistics from Shungin et al 2015 can be found here: (https://portals.broadinstitute.org/collaboration/giant/images/7/73/GIANT_2015_WCadjBMI_COMBINED_EUR.txt.gz)

 BFP GWAS summary statistics from Elsworth et al 2018 can be found here: (https://gwas.mrcieu.ac.uk/datasets/ukb-b-8909/)

+### Curation of GWAS summary statistics:

+For each analysis, we curated the data according to the needs of each software.
+While we won't be adding the curated data in the github due to their big file sizes, you can either:
+1) replicate our analysis by having all GWAS summary statistics in the RAW_DATA folder.
+2) ask for a zenodo link where all the curated data will be stored.
+We will only provide this is the replication through step 1 is not successful **(NOTE: ideally this won't happen, but sources like PhenoScanner, SNPNexus or dbSNP are constantly being updated, so results might differ if a long time passes between the original analysis and the replication).**

 **All code in this github relies on having the raw data from these sources in the RAW_DATA folder**